 Boosting Curb Appeal & First Impressions

-The exterior of a commercial space is the first thing visitors or clients see, and a well-designed landscape can greatly improve curb appeal and make your business more inviting and attractive.
+The exterior of a commercial space is often the first thing visitors or clients see.
+Because of this, a well-designed landscape can greatly improve curb appeal and make your business more inviting and attractive.
 Landscape architects can implement verdant plants, unique hardscaping details, and preserve preexisting trees that add character to a building’s exterior.
-With only one chance to create a positive first impression, a visually appealing landscape can strike an aesthetically pleasing note with customers.
+Since first impressions matter, a visually appealing landscape can strike an aesthetically pleasing note with customers.

 Horseshoe Farm Nature Reserve balances a large open meadow, wetlands and shoreline environments alongside walking trails, restrooms and parking spaces for visitors.